puthurr/ocrlayout/docs/examples/infography2.md

 under the North Sea,
-jack-up or semi-submersible mobile unseen and undeveloped, drilling rigs. the journey a barrel of hydrocarbons takes to reach everyday
+jack-up or semi-submersible mobile unseen and undeveloped, drilling rigs, the journey a barrel of hydrocarbons takes
 MTOE
+to reach everyday
 household items is
-astounding
+Gas is typically treated onshore astounding
-Total Oil Supply
+Total Oil Supply2
 76
-Gas is typically treated onshore
 Indigenous Supply
 52
 at processing plants, providing